 Let us know you're self-isolating

-If you haven't done so already, you should report that you are self-isolating through MyGlasgow and let your Site or Living Support Team know so that we can arrange support for you.
+If you haven't done so already, you should report that you are self-isolating through MyGlasgow and let a staff member at your halls know so that we can arrange support for you.

 If you're isolating for a reason other than having symptoms or testing positive, but go on to develop symptoms, follow the instructions on the NHS Inform website and update your site as soon as possible.
 If your symptoms worsen and you need medical advice you can call the NHS on 111 to speak with a healthcare professional.